 National Marine Week is celebrated from 24 Jul-8 Aug 2021 (it’s a fortnight to take advantage of the changing tides!)
 Celebrate the ocean and all it offers London at the following destinations:

 Step onto this celebrated historic sailing ship that was the fastest of its time.
 Admire the newly restored figurehead, Nannie the witch, and take the helm to feel just like you’re sailing the open waters.
 There are always plenty of activities to keep families entertained too.
 Meet colourful characters from Cutty Sark’s past and hear astonishing stories about life at sea in the age of sail, and visit the Captain’s cabin.
+You can also climb the famous mast and rigging, as sailors did all those year ago, at the Rig Climb Experience.

 Discover epic stories of exploration and endeavour that have shaped our world today.
 Explore the gallery filled with sculptures and objects from different sea excursions, including a pocket watch from the Titanic.
 From there you can explore human interaction with the sea from many different levels, reasons and cultures.
 Before you leave, grab a selfie at Yinka Shonibare’s replica of Nelson’s HMS Victory in a bottle – one of the most photographed artworks in London.